frictionlessdata/tableschema-py/README.md

 ## Utilities

 * `types`: a collection of classes to validate type/format of data described by a JSON Table Schema
-* `models.JSONTableSchema`: A model around a schema with useful methods to interact with the schema (Provides a model around a schema)
+* `models.JSONTableSchema`: A model around a schema with useful methods for interaction
 * `make`: a utility to create a JSON Table Schema based on a data sample
 * `validate`: a utility to validate a **schema** as valid according to the current spec